MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 </SupplementalLaunchOptions>
 ```

 The **AttachOptionsForConnection** has most of the attributes you might need.
-The example above shows how to specify a location to search for additional .so libraries.
+The example above shows how to specify a location to search for more .so libraries.
 The child element **ServerOptions** enables attaching to the remote process with gdbserver instead.
 To do that, you need to specify a local gdb client (the one shipped in Visual Studio 2017 is shown above) and a local copy of the binary with symbols.
 The **SetupCommands** element enables you to pass commands directly to gdb.
 You can find all the options available in the [LaunchOptions.xsd schema](https://github.com/Microsoft/MIEngine/blob/master/src/MICore/LaunchOptions.xsd) on GitHub.

 ::: moniker range=">=msvc-160"